aryanjassal/chroma/README.md

 ## Installation

 I'm still figuring out an elegant way to install this as a system package.
-For now, make a virtual environment in root directory, and install it in the virtual environment.
+For now, enter `nix develop`, make a virtual environment in root directory, and install it in the virtual environment.

 ```console
 [aryanj@laptop:~]$ git clone https://github.com/aryanjassal/chroma.git